 EntertainmentCelebrities Amy Schumer: Man took pictures of me, said 'it's America and we paid for you' Amy Schumer posted on Instagram on April 30, 2016, that a man took photos of her in Greenville, S.C., even after she told him to stop.
 The man allegedly said, "no it's America and we paid for you."
 Photo Credit: Getty Images / Jemal Countess By Jamie Reysen firstname.lastname@example.org May 2, 2016 10:12 AM Print Share fbShare Tweet Email Amy Schumer said that a man in Greenville, South Carolina, took pictures of her against her wishes, even telling the comedian “it’s America and we paid for you.”
 The 34-year-old comedian on Saturday posted a photo of a man on Instagram and said that he ran up to her and “put a camera in [her] face.”
 She explained, “I asked him to stop and he said ‘no it's America and we paid for you’ this was in front of his daughter.
 I was saying stop and no. Great message to your kid.
 Yes legally you are allowed to take a picture of me.
 But I was asking you to stop and saying no. I will not take picture with people anymore and it's because of this dude in Greenville.”
 Schumer later tweeted that she would still take photos with “nice people” when it’s a good time for her to do so.
 “But I don’t owe you anything,” she added.
 She also thanked fans for their support following the ordeal.
-By Jamie Reysen email@example.com Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By Jamie Reysen email@example.com Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.